MAnchors: Memorization-Based Acceleration of Anchors via Rule Reuse and Transformation: Background

 \end{definition}

 \begin{definition}[Coverage] The coverage of rule $r$ is:

 \end{definition}

-Precision measures how accurate the explanation approximates the target model in a given input set (i.e., ones satisfying the explanation rule), while coverage measures how large the set is.
+Precision measures how reliably the rule preserves the target prediction among inputs that satisfy it, while coverage measures how large that input region is.
 Together, they measure how faithful the explanation is.
 Next, we formally define the output of Anchors.

 \begin{definition}[Anchors Output] Let $\tau \in [0,1]$ and $\delta \in [0,1]$ be thresholds.
-The Anchors explanation rule for model $f$ and input $\vx$ is a rule covering $\vx$, meeting the precision threshold $\tau$ with high probability $\delta$ while maximizing the coverage:
+The Anchors explanation rule for model $f$ and input $\vx$ is a rule covering $\vx$, meeting the precision threshold $\tau$ with probability at least $1-\delta$ while maximizing coverage:

-where $R_p = \{\hat{r} \mid \hat{r}(\vx) = 1\wedge P(\textit{Precision}(\hat{r}) \geq \tau) \geq 1- \delta \wedge \hat{r} \in \mathbb{R}_{\vx} \}$ \end{definition}
+where $\mathcal{R}_p = \{\hat{r} \in \mathcal{R}_{\vx} \mid \mathbb{P}(\text{Precision}(\hat{r}) \geq \tau) \geq 1-\delta\}$. \end{definition}